mmlkrx/searchthetimferrissshow/README.md

 **Tests**

-Running `rspec` inside the app container will run all unit tests.
-To verify that all css selectors still work, explicitly run the end-to-end tests `rspec spec/end-to-end/`.
+Running `rspec` inside the app container will run all tests.